kalekundert/bind_dna/notebook/20200226_express_mwasabi_repa_with_nebexpress/express_mwasabi_repa_with_nebexpress.rst

 Express mWasabi-repA with NEBexpress
 ************************************

+I want to try doing CIS-display using NEBExpress instead of Promega extract.
+Overall the extracts are pretty similar, but there are some differences that could be meaningful:

-- T7 instead of tac.
+- NEBExpress uses a T7 promoter instead of a tac promoter.

-  But I could use tac.
+  In theory, I could still use the tac promoter if I wanted to.
 The RNAP is added exogenously, and I've already ordered wildtype RNAP.
-But I'll have to figure out how much to add.
+I'd have to figure out how much to add, though.

-- Should give higher expression with less template DNA.
+- According to the manufacturers' protocols, NEBExpress should give higher expression with less template DNA.
+Of course, it's also possible that NEB is exaggerating its yield.

-- Is an extract; so should have rho factor.
-But not clear how rho factor interacts with T7 RNAP.
+- Rho factors should be present.
+It's not clear how rho factor interacts with T7 RNAP, though.

-- First test expression, then make all the templates and see how well Cis-display is working.
+I will begin by testing expression, then I'll make all of my control templates and see how well CIS-display works.

 Results
 =======